rohityadav-sas/Notice-Alert-CLI/README.md

-## Notice-Notifier
+## Notice-Board

-**NoticeNotifier** is a Node.js application that retrieves examination result notifications from the Institute of Medicine’s (IOM) website and delivers them directly to your computer when new notices are available.
+**NoticeBoard** is a Node.js application that retrieves examination result notifications from the Institute of Medicine’s (IOM) website and delivers them directly to your computer when new notices are available.

 ## Table of Contents